imranraad07/SE-Emotion-Cause-Replication/Emotion_Classification/README.md

 ## Usage

 1. Make sure you have training and test data in CSV format.
 The CSV files should contain two columns: "text" (containing the text to classify) and "label" (containing the class labels).
 The label value should be Anger, Fear, Love, Joy, Surprise, Sadness.
-This is a multi-label dataset.

 2. Run the emotion classification script with the following command: